 - a.
-In order to take an interim or resit examination, students must register before the deadline set by Wageningen University has passed.
+In order to take an interim or resit examination, students must register in Osiris before the deadline set by Wageningen University has passed.
 Students who have not registered on time cannot take the interim or resit examination. - b.
 If students are already registered for a course at Wageningen University, they will be registered for the corresponding interim examination as well without additional action. - c.
 Until the deadline set by Wageningen University has lapsed, students can withdraw their registration for an interim examination in period 1, 2, 5 and 6 until three weeks after the start of the period.
 For an interim examination in period 3 and 4 can be withdrawn until two weeks after the start of the period.
-Students that registered for an interim examination in order to take a resit in one of the resit periods can withdraw till two weeks before the start of the resit period.
+Students that registered in Osiris for an interim examination in order to take a resit in one of the resit periods can withdraw till two weeks before the start of the resit period.
 For courses that are tested in the second half of period 6, students can withdraw for the resit in July until the last Sunday before the scheduled test.

-Article 28 Monitoring preconditions for taking interim examinations
+Article 29 Monitoring preconditions for taking partial interim examinations

-If there are preconditions for taking a test, the examiner determines in advance whether all preconditions have been fulfilled.
+If there are preconditions for taking a partial interim examination, the examiner determines in advance whether all preconditions have been fulfilled.
 These preconditions are described in the Study Handbook.

-Article 29 No resit after passing interim examination
+Article 30 No resit after passing interim examination

-Students that have passed an examination, are not allowed to resit that examination.
+Students that have passed a partial interim examination, are not allowed to resit that partial interim examination.